Federated Malay States Railways: FMSR Class C

-Old C (1901—1928)
+Old C (1901–1928)

 With seven originally built between 1893 and 1894, FMSR Class C locomotives were essentially 4-4-0T Class B locomotives with additional four-wheel tenders.
 As were other pre-FMSR locomotives, the Class Cs were absorbed from a state railway company, specifically, the Perak Railway, between 1901 and 1903.
 The Class Cs consisted of two locomotives from Neilson, three from Kitson & Company, and two from Hawthorn Leslie.
-All Class Cs were known to feature outer cylinders measuring 12" by 18", 3' 3" driving wheels, and 140 lbs of boiler pressure.
+All Class Cs were known to feature outer cylinders measuring 12" by 18", 3' 3" driving wheels, and 140 pounds of boiler pressure.

 In 1907, the two Class C Hawthorn Leslie locomotives were passed to the then independent Johore Railway, two years before the opening of the state's line in 1909, and returned to the FMSR in 1912.
 All Class C locomotives would later be remove from service and scrapped between 1924 and 1928.

-New C (1929—1970s)
+New C (1929–1970s)

 By 1929, all original Class C locomotives were removed from active service, allowing the Class C designation to be reassigned to a new series of locomotives.
 The "new" FMSR Class C locomotives was introduced in 1929, beginning with a fleet of five locomotives from Nasmyth, Wilson & Company and saw the addition of 11 from the North British Locomotive Company between 1939 and 1940, expanding the fleet to encompass 16 locomotives.

-All Class C locomotives were 38' 11"-long 4-6-4T side tank engines with two cylinders measuring 14½" by 22".
-Differences may be noted with the 1929 Class C and the 1939—1941; among others, the 1929 series was lighter (73 tons compared to the later series' 74.1 tones) but featured a smaller fire grate (at 23.6 ft2 compared to the later series' 28 sq ft).
+All Class C locomotives were 38-foot-11-inch-long 4-6-4T side tank engines with two cylinders measuring 14½" by 22".
+Differences may be noted with the 1929 Class C and the 1939–1941; among others, the 1929 series was lighter (73 tons compared to the later series' 74.1 tons) but featured a smaller fire grate (at 23.6 ft2 compared to the later series' 28 sq ft).

 An additional six orders from North British were completed in 1941, but were redirected by the War Department of the United Kingdom to Egypt for use as military locomotives in World War II.
 The six locomotives were allocated FMSR numbers after the war, but a dispute over payment arose as the locomotives were no longer new.
 Subsequently, all six locomotive were sold to the Royal Jordanian Hashemite Railway in 1949 and delisted from the FMSR by 1951.

 The remaining Class Cs were presumably scrapped by Malayan Railways during the 1960s and 1970s.